DiegoSalazar/simple_habit_recommender/README.md

 I created a Rails App to utilize its db tools to load the data from the two json files in `lib/data`.
 I designed the data relational data schema to define the relationship between the Sub Topics, Listens, and Users.
 I then wrote I SQL query with some Ruby post processing to display the top four recommendations for sub topics that users who also listened to the queried sub topic have also listened to.

-I then added HTML and styling to display the data and query interface in a neat little app on Heroku.
+I then added HTML and styling display the data and query interface in a neat little app on Heroku.

 ## Challenge Instructions